sindresorhus/electron-better-ipc/readme.md

 In the renderer process, use `ipcRenderer.answerMain` to reply to this message.

-Returns a `Promise<unknown>` with the reply from the renderer process..
+Returns a `Promise<unknown>` with the reply from the renderer process.

 #### browserWindow